 Them: Sure.
 I have a former colleague at [referral company] who could use help with [pain point].
 I’ll give you their contact information.

 You: Thank you kindly, [lead name].
 I appreciate the suggestion.

 #2.
 When the Lead Asks to Call You Back Later

 Some leads just aren’t very open to cold callers.
 To dodge the conversation, they might ask to call you back with no intention of doing so.

 Try the following script to handle this situation with aplomb.

-You: Hello, my name is [name] at [company].
+You: Hello, my name is [name] at [company name].
 My company does [briefly explain services].
-I’m calling today to see if we can help your company with [pain point].
-Them: Can I call you back later?
-You: I understand your apprehension, but I believe you’ve had issues with [pain point], and our company’s [product/service] could really help with that.
-Are you sure you can’t spare two minutes?
-Them: Okay, please tell me more.
+I’m calling today to see if we can help your company, [prospect’s company name]with [pain point].

-A tip to remember: It’s important that you don’t be pushy.
+A sales tip to remember: It’s important that you don’t be pushy.

-If they say no the second time, take the refusal at face value and thank them for their time.
+If they say no the second time (sales objection by potential customer), take the refusal at face value and thank them for their time.
 A cold call must allow for a mutual connection, instead of a demanding and interrogative one.